-Access Transit was established within the City in July 2004 for people who are unable to use the regular transit system safely and with dignity.
-Service is provided using lift-equipped buses and cabs within Saskatoon on a shared-ride "accessible door to accessible door" basis.
-The service provides a safe and secure trip from origin to destination including assistance with getting to and into the vehicle, securement of the mobility device within the vehicle, exiting from the vehicle, and assistance to the destination accessible door.
-Access Transit fleet consists of 30 buses.
+Access Transit was established within the City in July 2004 for people who are unable to use the regular transit system with safety and dignity.
+Service is provided using lift-equipped buses and cabs within the city limits of Saskatoon on a shared-ride "accessible door to accessible door" basis.
+The service provides a safe and secure trip from origin to destination including assistance with getting to the vehicle, getting on the vehicle, securement of the mobility device within the vehicle, exiting from the vehicle, and assistance to the destination accessible door.
+Access Transit fleet consists of 26 buses.

-2019 Access Transit Statistics:
+2017 Access Transit Statistics: